fbabaev/fbabaev/README.md

 ## 🚀About Me

-- 🌱 I have experience developing a search engine, working on a multiplayer game called Nuggets, and creating a Dartmouth maps connector project.
-In the Nuggets game, I focused on designing game logic and implementing real-time player interactions.
+- 🌱 I have experience developing a search engine, working on a multiplayer game, and creating a Dartmouth maps connector project.
 - 💻 In my free time, my friends and I are working on a startup related to immigration and tech/AI, aiming to make the immigration process easier for immigrants.
 - 💞️ I'm looking for Software Engineering Internships for 2025.
 - 📫 I'm interested in collaborating on open-source projects, especially those related to AI, web development, or data analysis.